 The sequence also takes into account the diverse professional backgrounds, career goals, and life circumstances of our online learners.
 We employ a personalized, consultative approach to career services within a framework built specifically for work in sport.

 Each semester, students have a virtual one-on-one meeting with Craig Schmitt, Ph.D., Director of Engaged Learning and Outreach.
-In his role with the Department of Tourism, Recreation and Sport Management (TRSM), Schmitt is responsible for enhancing the educational experience of students, by focusing on industry relations, student professional development, and alumni engagement.
+In his role with the Department of Sport Management, Schmitt is responsible for enhancing the educational experience of students, by focusing on industry relations, student professional development, and alumni engagement.

 All students are required to meet with Schmitt during their first semester, but thereafter participation in the professional and career development sequence is optional.
-Schmitt proactively reaches out to all students, and TRSM encourages distance learners to take advantage of this opportunity.
+Schmitt proactively reaches out to all students, and the Department of Sport Management encourages distance learners to take advantage of this opportunity.

 Schmitt designed and leads the five-semester sequence that encourages students to hone in early on how they’re going to optimize their graduate education to achieve their career goals.
 He engages students in structured discussions, assignments and other activities that build on one another, bringing distance learners closer to achieving their goals as they progress through the OSM program.

 It’s part of a non-credit course, called The Training Room, that also includes an academic advising module.

 Students in the sequence undertake the following and more:

 Online M.S. in Sport Management students are also welcome to participate in career services activities offered locally, including on-campus discussions with sport industry professionals and field and networking trips.
 Schmitt apprises distance learners of events that are particularly relevant to their career aspirations, and some online students are able to take advantage of these opportunities if they live nearby or can travel.
 Funds may be available to online students to cover registration and other costs associated with participating in networking and professional development activities.